ouya/docs/purchasing.md

 * *Type* - the type of product
   * *Entitlement* -  a product which can be purchased only once and remains available to the game upon reinstallation
   * *Consumable* - a product which can be purchased repeatedly
-  * *Subscription* - a product which will be re-purchased automatically every month
+  * *Subscription* - an entitlement which will be re-purchased automatically every month (and will be removed when the subscription ends)
 * *Currency Code* - defines the type of currency
 * *Local Price* - the cost of the product given the type of currency
 * *Original Price* - the total price of the product given no sale is active